heffrey78/link_drops/readme.md

-# Tetris Adventure
+# Link Drops

 ## Description

-Tetris Adventure is a unique browser-based game that blends the addictive gameplay of Tetris with an engaging adventure exploration element.
+Link Drops is a unique browser-based game that blends the addictive gameplay of Tetris with an engaging adventure exploration element.
 The game is divided into two distinct phases: **Building Phase** and **Adventure Phase**, each offering a different style of gameplay and strategic challenges.

 In the **Building Phase**, players are tasked with constructing the game world using familiar Tetris-style pieces.
 As pieces are placed, the goal is to complete horizontal lines.
 Successfully completed lines are transformed into **paths** for the adventure phase, representing safe and traversable routes.
 Conversely, any gaps or unfilled spaces within the Tetris grid become **hazards**, which will play a critical role in the subsequent adventure phase by spawning enemies.
 This phase requires strategic planning and spatial reasoning, as the layout created directly impacts the difficulty and dynamics of the adventure to come.